What does it take to become a professional travel photographer?

 Remember, the more you put your mind and soul to your craft, the more appealing the results will be.

 4. Offer your photography services

 Once you’re done creating your portfolio, content and niche style – you’re officially ready to offer your services to your audience!

-Opportunity-wise, there’s abundant of it all over the world.
+Opportunity-wise, there’s plenty of it all over the world.
 All you need to do is decide what country you’re going to offer your services – local or international.
-After deciding this, you can now target different travel businesses on that location and offer your services.
+After deciding this, you can now target different travel businesses in that location and offer your services.

-Make sure to always put your best in every project as this will open more works for you in years to come.
+Make sure to always put your best in every project as this will open more work for you in years to come.

 5. Provide photography tours and location-specific workshops

 Just like how L. Frank Baum said it, “No thief, however skillful, can rob one of knowledge, and that is why knowledge is the best and safest treasure to acquire.”

 That is exactly one of the advantages of being a professional travel photographer, the ability to learn everything about the place you’ve visited.
 Once you acquired that knowledge, you can add tours and on location-specific workshops to your services and make a good profit out of it.